Hindley–Milner type system: Algorithm W

 in his publication before J. It has its merits when side effects are unavailable or unwanted.

-By the way, W is also needed to prove completeness, which is factored by him into the soundness proof.
+W is also needed to prove completeness, which is factored by him into the soundness proof.

 Proof obligations

 Before formulating the proof obligations, a deviation between the rules systems D and S and the algorithms presented needs to be emphasized.

 While the development above sort of misused the monotypes as "open" proof variables, the possibility that proper monotype variables might be harmed was sidestepped by introducing fresh variables and hoping for the best.
 But there's a catch: One of the promises made was that these fresh variables would be "kept in mind" as such.
 This promise is not fulfilled by the algorithm.